besttime-app/BestTime-Documentation/source/includes/_introduction.md

 ## Forecast day window and weekdays
-BestTime.app uses 24-hour notation, displayed from `0` to `23`.
+BestTime.app uses a 24-hour notation, displayed from `0` to `23`.
 Where `0` indicates midnight and `23` indicates 11 PM.
-To make forecasts more useful in real-life the window for one day has been set from 6 AM until 5 AM next day instead of midnight to midnight.
+Important to know is that the foot traffic data time window ranges from 6 AM until 5 AM next day.
+Not from midnight to midnight.
 This is for example useful for public venues with late opening times like bars and nightclubs.
-For ex  AMple, if you query the data for a Monday: the response includes an array of 24 hours from Monday 6 AM until Tuesday 5 AM.

-Below an example how an array of 24 foot traffic percentages relate to the hour of the day and the index of the array.
-The foot traffic data is an example for a restaurant that has a lunch peak 1 PM and a dinner peak at 9 PM.
+Below is an example how an array of 24 foot traffic percentages relate to the hour of the day , and the index of the array (from 0 - 23).
+The foot traffic data is just an example for a restaurant that opens at 9PM (array index 3) has a lunch peak 1 PM (array index 7),  a dinner peak at 9 PM (array index 15) and closes at 3 AM (array index 21).

 | Hour | Index | Foot Traffic (Example) |